lukamix/LogWriter/README.md

 # LogWriter
 If you want to use this Service you must have Visual Studio with .Net Framework Download this project, Run with VS Studio
+Change all the string parameter with @"C:\Users\PV\Desktop\Test_Log" in Service1.cs to the path of directory you want !

 1.Search “Command Prompt” and run as administrator 2.Fire the below command in the command prompt and press ENTER.